 Flora locale is a registered charity that encourages, across Britain and Ireland, the wise use of wild plants for planting schemes that have wildlife in mind.
 It provides guidelines on planting for biodiversity and its website includes, among much other information, details of suppliers of native plants and seeds, including native trees and shrubs.
 The Ernest Charles Wildlife Gardening Catalogue stocks a large range of bird tables, bird food and other wildlife gardening products but many of the organic gardening suppliers will sell wildlife gardening products as well.
-Vital visitors to our gardens are bees, and the Bee Guardian Foundation has lots of information and advice on how to encourage these important pollinators.
+Vital visitors to our gardens are bees, and the Bumblebee Conservation Trust has lots of information and advice on how to encourage these important pollinators.

 - If you have a bird table you’ve already started.
 Garden birds need extra food because there is so little left of the natural habitat which used to provide them with all the seeds, berries and insects that they required.
 Supplies of special food are available both for birds and for an ever-increasing array of other garden guests, including hedgehogs and even badgers.

 - A more natural approach is to design your garden to produce food on site.
 Seeding plants are what some birds need – these can include garden favourites such as scabious, evening primrose, forget-me-not, antirrhinum.
 (You have to let them run to seed, of course.)
 Others need berries, such as hawthorn, cotoneaster, berberis, pyracantha.